Pranesh-FocusCraft/codespaces-blank/Notes.md

 since the data used in getStaticProps and getStaticPaths are same usually it has common function

 getServerSideProps render when the link is visited , so it doesnt need getStaticProps or getStaticPaths, as it render the page in server and sends to client

+useSWR has built in feature for caching, and so on , it is an alternate for fetch